 Vineyard Management Software

 Obviously this type of software is only relevant to your winery if you grow your own grapes.
-About 20% of wineries are using dedicated vineyard management software, and 46% are using spreadsheets to manually track vineyard information — some are even using a combination of both methods (software and spreadsheets).
+About 20% of wineries are using dedicated vineyard management software.
+46% of wineries are using spreadsheets to manually track vineyard information.
+Some are even using a combination of both methods (software and spreadsheets).
 In our survey, nearly 41% of wineries said they use no system at all for vineyard management.

 For wineries that do have vineyards, harvest season is busy and vitally important to the overall success of their business.
 While harvest intake is not typically part of vineyard management software, it’s an important part of any technology that helps winemakers manage the production process.
 We’ll talk about this type of software in the next section.